 The main Victorian policy documents that influence the VEWH's work are the 2013 Improving Our Waterways: Victorian Waterway Management Strategy, the 2016 Water for Victoria Water Plan and the sustainable water strategies for the central, northern, Gippsland and western regions.
-Regional waterway strategies identify priority waterways, which have been determined in consultation with local communities, and they also outline integrated waterway management actions.
+Regional waterway strategies identify priority waterways, which have been determined in consultation with local communities.
+They outline integrated waterway management actions and are a substrategy of regional catchment strategies.